 I don’t usually mention movies that I did not like because I know how much work goes into a movie.
 From writing the script, to choosing the actors, directing, editing, and producing.
 It is a lot of time, effort, and money.
 But all that being said, there has to be some bad movies, so you can appreciate the good ones even more.
 The worst movie I have ever seen *drum roll please* is Warcraft (2016).

 Why was it so bad?
 Well, there are so many loop holes that the film actually made me angry.
 I could not finish watching it because the loop holes were never-ending.
 Also the story was very flat and not interesting.
 The lack of plot points and the loop hole list puts this film on the top of my least favorite films I have ever watched.
-Sorry Warcraft, but also not sorry, because how did someone not point out all those loop holes to you before you released the movie?
+Sorry Warcraft, but maybe I just don’t understand the story because I am not the biggest fan of video games?

 3. What film makes you cry the most?